MAT496-Monsoon2025-SNU/S_Akash_LangGraph_2410110034/README.md

 ## Module 4: Video 2 (Sub-graphs)
 - Learnt how to use sub-graphs within the same graph to handle multiple states in the same graph.
 This is implemented using overlapping keys to pass specific info to sub-graphs and then collate all relevant information back to the entry graph.
 - Changes: Created a new sub-graph, performance metrics, that outputs failure rate and total number of logs as metrics and linked this to the main graph along with the pre-existing other two.
 Added link to Langsmith trace for the same.

+## Module 4: Video 3 (Map-reduce)
+- Map-reduce is a framework wherein "map" breaks tasks down into subtasks and runs them parallely, and "reduce" combines the results of the parallel subtasks.
+- Changes: Along with the pre-existing joke generation and best joke selection, I wrote code for pickup-line generation and best pickup line selection.
+Then ran this in parallel with the joke generator to pick the best overall joke/pickup line.
+Updated map-reduce.py to reflect these changes.
+Studio screenshot attached in the notebook.